João Abel Manta

-Biography
+Life and career

-João Abel Manta is the son of the painters Abel Manta and Maria Clementina Carneiro de Moura Manta.
-He is married to Maria Alice Ribeiro, by whom he has a daughter, Isabel.
-He lives and works in Lisbon.
+João Abel Manta was born in Lisbon on 29 January 1928, the son of the painters Abel Manta and Maria Clementina Carneiro de Moura Manta.
+He was married to Maria Alice Ribeiro, by whom he has a daughter, Isabel.
+He lived and worked in Lisbon.

 He graduated in architecture at the Lisbon Higher School of Fine Arts (1951), where he befriended Rolando Sá Nogueira and José Dias Coelho.
 From the outset he became integrated within the Lisbon intellectual set connected to the left-wing movements that were against the Fascist dictatorship of Salazar and Marcelo Caetano.

-He has won several Portuguese and international prizes, among which are the Drawing Prize at the Calouste Gulbenkian Foundation II Exhibition of Plastic Arts (1961), the Silver Medal at the International Exhibition of Graphic Arts, in Leipzig (1965) and the Stuart-Regisconta Prize in 1988.
+Manta won several Portuguese and international prizes, among which are the Drawing Prize at the Calouste Gulbenkian Foundation II Exhibition of Plastic Arts (1961), the Silver Medal at the International Exhibition of Graphic Arts, in Leipzig (1965) and the Stuart-Regisconta Prize in 1988.

-He has participated in a great many group exhibitions in Portugal and abroad; he has held many solo exhibitions, among which are: Galeria Interior, Lisbon, 1971; Institute of Contemporary Arts (ICA), London, 1976; Rafael Bordalo Pinheiro Museum, Lisbon, 1992; Cascais Cultural Centre, Cascais, 1999; and Palácio Galveias, Lisbon, 2009.
+He participated in a great many group exhibitions in Portugal and abroad; he has held many solo exhibitions, among which are: Galeria Interior, Lisbon, 1971; Institute of Contemporary Arts (ICA), London, 1976; Rafael Bordalo Pinheiro Museum, Lisbon, 1992; Cascais Cultural Centre, Cascais, 1999; and Palácio Galveias, Lisbon, 2009.
 A major retrospective was held at the Citadel of Cascais in 2021.

+Manta died on 15 May 2026, at the age of 98.